Rongberonger Korhi

-Ghosh's mentor, acclaimed writer-director-actor Aparna Sen is the creative consultant of the film.
-She had come on board since she reportedly liked the concept of the different colours of money and after going through the screenplay that she was really impressed with.
+Ghosh's mentor, 'Aparna Sen, was a creative consultant for the film.
+She reportedly liked the concept of the different colours of money and was impressed with the screenplay.

-Rongberonger Korhi is an anthology of four short stories and features National Award-winning star-actor Rituparna Sengupta, veteran cine star Chiranjeet Chakraborty, critically acclaimed actors Ritwick Chakraborty, Soham Chakraborty, Kharaj Mukherjee, Arunima Ghosh, Arjun Chakrabarty and others.
+Rongberonger Korhi is an anthology of four short stories and the cast includes Rituparna Sengupta, Chiranjeet Chakraborty, Ritwick Chakraborty, Soham Chakraborty, Kharaj Mukherjee, Arunima Ghosh, Arjun Chakrabarty.

 Plot

-An anthology of four shorts - a different colour of money emerging from each story.
+The plot includes four short stories, each representing a different colour of money.
 The following synopsis is resourced from the Habitat Film Festival site.